Washington County Emergency Medical Service Authority

 How does Washington County Emergency Medical Service Authority spend its money?

 Washington County Emergency Medical Service Authority directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Washington County Emergency Medical Service Authority tax-deductible?